 The bus was a Wintour bus from Chiang Mai bus station 2 to Sukhothai Old City (Sukhothai Historical Park).
 I booked 2 days in advance and plenty of seats even post Songkran.
 It was air conditioned and very comfortable.
 Roads are good and bus travel is nice – it’s much easier than expected travelling around Thailand.
 I paid just 207 baht for the ticket for a 5 hour journey from Chiang Mai to Sukhothai.
 There were two 5 minute toilet stops on the bus from Chiang Mai to Sukhothai – one in Lampang and one in Tak.
 Remember when you get off in Sukhothai you need to know if your hotel or hostel is in the Old town Sukhothai near the Sukhothai Historical Park or in New Sukhothai (Sukhothai Thai) about 12km miles to the East.

-Sukhothai Historical Park – The Old Pottery House
+Sukhothai Historical Park – The Pottery Street House

 Introduction to Sukhothai Historical Park